ElisabethJoyce/programming-4-humanists/DigEd/text/Trace.md

 Strychnia, though they hung a man for giving
 That poison to a fellow.
 To recur
-I'm down to this: Perhaps a hemolysis—
+I'm down to this: Perhaps a hemolysisâ€”
 But what produced it?
 If I find no ricin
 I turn to streptococcus, deadly snake,
 Or shall I call him tiger?
 For I think